CHRISTINE (TINA) GOVAN (1958-)

 2006 - The Sam and Anne Eich Residence, 115 Forest Drive, Butler TN.
 Featured in the 2011 annual Houses issue of Fine Homebuilding.
 Photos by Tina Govan and Fine Homebuilding.

-2008 - The Steve and Sujittra Martin House, 723 Holden Street, Raleigh.
-Featured on Planet Green on the Discovery Channel.
+2008 - The Steve and Sujittra Martin House, 723 Holden Street, Raleigh NC.
+Featured on the Discovery Channel's Planet Green.
 Was a News and Observer Home of the Month.
-Featured on the 2010 AIA Triangle Homes Tour.
 Chosen for Fine Homebuilding Magazine's annual Houses issue.
 Photos by James West.